 "He's such a strange boy."

-"Sometimes that kid really frightens me." the other woman admitted, folding another freshly cleaned dish rag.
-Both were trying not to peer over into the room across the way filled with playing children.
-However, it was pointless to try and fight the urge.
+"Sometimes he genuinely frightens me.
+I think he belongs in an asylum." the other woman admitted, folding another freshly cleaned dish rag and placing it on the small pile of the already folded.
+The women were trying not to peer over into the room across the way filled with playing children.
+If they were to catch the subject's eye, they would most certainly be his next victims and suffer many consequences.
+However, it was really pointless to try and fight the tempting urge.
+He sucked people in, yet they were still terrified to look at him.
 They both sat at the table, blatantly staring at the subject of their conversation.
-It was a young boy, no more than eight years of age, sitting in the corner with his head buried into the same old book.
+It was a young boy, no more than eight years of age, sitting in the corner with his head buried in the same old book.

 His name was Tom Riddle.

-Even at this age he was incredibly good-looking, especially for an orphan too.
-His black hair was neat and his pale white skin was like porcelain.
-He was the pure image of childhood perfection.
-You'd think all he would be popular with the other kids, the one they'd all want on their team, the one who would be adopted straight away.
-However, in truth, everyone feared him above all else.
-He had a deathly glare that could be miles away and still give you shivers.
-Not to mention all the strange things that just seemed to happen around him.
+The boy who was born an orphan.
+He was an infamously tragic creature, yet surprisingly a very beautiful one as well.
+Even at this young age, he was already incredibly good looking, especially considering his circumstances too.
+The workers tended to say nasty things about his mother's complexion when they thought he wasn't listening.
+He, however, was the image of childhood perfection.
+His dark black hair was always neat, with every hair in place, and his pale white skin was just like unscratched, flawless porcelain.
+You'd think those hags talking about him would adore him and he would be quite popular with all the other kids, the one they'd all want to play with and befriend.
+However, in truth, Tom Riddle was a monster that they feared above all else.
+He had a deathly glare that could be miles away and still give you shivers, not to mention all the strange things that just seemed to happen around him.

-Ever since the incident where Billy Stubbs's rabbit was hung from the rafters, by its ears, the rumor came around that said you would be cursed if you even so much as look at him.
-The orphans thought him pure evil, the devil in disguise.
-The adults and staff thought him possibly on track to becoming a sociopath.
+Ever since the incident where Billy Stubbs's beloved pet rabbit was hung from the rafters by its ears, the rumor came around that said you would be 'cursed' if you even so much as look at Tom.
+The other orphans had come to think of him as pure evil, the son of Satan, the devil in disguise.
+Meanwhile, the adults and staff whispered about him being on track to becoming a sociopath, who would probably try to kill someone in the very near future.
 Even though no one could prove it was him, the rabbit didn't hang itself from the rafters, now did it?

 It was all true.
 Well, mostly true…

-Tom looked up from his reading to give the two women blatantly staring at him a glare of pure detest.
-They shot up from their seats immediately and started down the hall, clunking over their chairs in a desperate attempt to run away.
-He smirked to himself and went back to his reading, like he hadn't done anything.
-Tom only got in a few sentences when Mrs. Cole marched into the room with a little girl awkwardly shuffled behind her.
-She clapped her hands, getting the attention of all the kids in the room and they all gathered around her and the new arrival.
+Tom looked up from his reading to give the two women, who were both blatantly staring at him from the hall, a glare of pure detest.
+They shot up from their seats immediately and started fast-walking down the hall, clunking over their chairs in a desperate attempt to get away.
+He smirked to himself a little and went back to his reading, like he hadn't done a thing.
+Unfortunately, Tom only got in a few sentences, when Mrs. Cole came marching into the room.
+At first he thought it was to scold him for the obvious act of terror he had inflicted on those hags, however, then he noticed there was a girl awkwardly shuffling behind her.
+Mrs. Cole clapped her hands, getting the attention of all the kids in the room and they all gathered in front of her and the newest arrival.

 "Everyone I'd like to announce we have a new member joining us today.
 Please make her feel welcome."
-Mrs. Cole said.
-The kids tried looking behind her, to catch glimpses of this addition, but the girl was hiding silently behind Mrs. Cole, clutching on to her trunk.
-Tom was the only one to get a good view because he had refused to get out of the corner for something as trivial as a new girl.
+Mrs. Cole smiled.
+The kids tried looking behind her, to catch glimpses of this addition, but the girl was hiding silently behind Mrs. Cole, clutching onto her trunk for dear life.
+Tom was the only one to get a real good view of her because he had refused to get out of the corner for something as trivial as a new girl.
 However, he did look at her.
-Tom had glanced at her out of curiosity and maybe the slightest hope for someone interesting.
+Tom had glanced at her, out of curiosity and maybe the slightest hope for someone interesting.
 She was staring at him too, just staring at him.
 Her eyes were transfixed on the corner, like she was unsure if he was real or ghost.
 Tom pretended to go back to his book, in the hopes she would quit her incessant stare.
-Finally, she stopped and walked out in front of Mrs. Cole so everyone could see her.
-The girl appeared around Tom's age, her hair was down in wavy hazel locks that seemed to perfectly match her eyes, and she was wearing a peter pan collar floral dress that looked like it was made for a doll.
-She was rather plain looking, yet had some sort of radiance about her.
-There was something about her that seemed familiar to Tom; however there was no possible way he could've known her.
+Finally, after what seemed like several moments, she stopped and walked out in front of Mrs. Cole so everyone could see what Tom saw.
+The girl appeared to be around eight as well.
+Her hair was down in large wavy hazel locks that seemed to perfectly match her eyes and contour her pale rosy cheeks.
+She dressed a little nicer than the other girls, but not very fancy.
+The peter pan collared floral dress rose just above her knees, displaying two short legs with a speckle of scattered scars.
+Tom's stare had gotten caught specifically on the gruesome imperfect sight with a slight curiosity.
+She was a rather plain looking girl, beyond her intriguing series of scars, yet had some sort of radiance about her that made her sparkle and stand out amongst the crowd.
+It was most likely just the illusion of being the shiny new arrival, it would soon go away as she became assimilated into one of them.
+Although, Tom strangely felt that there was something about her that was familiar to him, like he'd seen that incessant stare and hazel eyes before.
+However, there was no possible way he could've known her unless she had been here before, which was even more unlikely, considering your parent's normally only died once.

 "Why don't you introduce yourself, dear?"
-Mrs. Cole smiled, gesturing with her hands to step closer to the kids.
-The girl remained her distance, but still spoke.
+Mrs. Cole suggested, gesturing with her hands for the girl to step closer to the other kids.
+She decided to remain her distance, but still spoke on command.

 "I'll take this."
 Mrs. Cole insisted, grabbing the trunk from her.
-Frankie look she wanted to protest, but didn't say anything.
-The second Mrs. Cole stepped out of the room the other girls immediately swarmed around her.
-Tom stopped staring as the annoying group began introducing themselves to this new girl.
+Frankie looked as if she wanted to protest, but didn't say anything about it.
+The second Mrs. Cole stepped out of the room the other girls immediately swarmed around her, while the boys trudged off back to their own games.
+Tom stopped his unintentional staring, as the annoying group of other orphanage girls began introducing themselves.
 She was most likely going to become one of them within the hour.
-However, the more he stared at her the more out-of-place she seemed.
-It was odd, but she looked like she did not belong with them.
-Unexpectedly, she slipped out of the irritating group of girls and started shuffling towards him.
+However, something about her made him look up yet again, unable to focus on the words of his book even though the scene she was making before was mostly over.
+It was odd.
+The more he looked at her, the more she looked like she didn't belong with them, the more out-of-place she seemed.
+She had a different aura then the rest of them.
+Unexpectedly, she slipped out of the irritating group of girls and started walking towards him.

 "You shouldn't go near him."
 Amy gulped, once she believed they were at a safe enough distance.

 "Why?
 He seemed really nice."
 Frankie stated, gazing back at him in the corner of room.
 Even though she never really got the chance to talk to him, he didn't seem all that bad.
-He actually looked kind of lonely, sitting there all alone.
+He actually looked kind of lonely, sitting there separated from everyone else.

 "He's incredibly dangerous!
 You'll get cursed if you so much as look at him."
 Amy trembled.
 The other girls joined in on the paranoia, immediately knowing she was talking about Tom, and started telling their own stories about him.
 However, Frankie wasn't listening whatsoever, her gaze was still fixed on the boy himself.
 They were so afraid they wouldn't even use his name, as if saying it would curse you instantly.
-Why was everyone so afraid of him?
+Why was everyone so frightened of him?
+He just seemed like a normal boy.

 "Supper is ready!"
 Mrs. Cole called.
 Everyone hurried towards the door with tremendous speed, except Frankie and Tom.
 He sat unaffected by this sudden announcement, while she was wondering whether he had heard her or not.
-Amy came back and grabbed her once more, leaving Tom alone.
+Amy came back and grabbed her once more, leaving Tom alone again.
+He soon finished the paragraph he was reading and shut the book, only to find that he had once again been left behind.
+Tom silently sneaked back up to his room, while the other kids were washing up, not wanting to be at such a social occasion with that strange new girl.

-Once supper was over the kids were forced to return upstairs to their rooms, until the lights were supposed to go out.
-Frankie had not been showed her room, so she wandered the darkening upstairs corridor, lost.
-She didn't know what else to try, so Frankie decided to open one of the many doors, without knocking.
-Tom sat on the bed reading, in the dim light, looking no different than he had downstairs.
-He looked up and saw her awkwardly standing in his door way.
+Once supper was over, the kids were forced to return upstairs to their rooms until the lights were supposed to go out.
+Frankie had not been showed her room when she arrived, so she wandered the darkening upstairs corridor, very lost.
+She didn't want to bother Mrs. Cole or the workers with something so trivial and be a burden on them, so she decided to figure it out herself.
+Not knowing what else to try, Frankie decided to open one of the many doors without knocking.
+What she found in room 27 was Tom, sitting on the bed, reading in the dim light, looking no different than he had downstairs in the corner.
+He looked up, saw her awkwardly standing in his doorway, and scowled.

 "What do you want?"
-Tom demanded, clearly angry by this sudden intrusion.
+Tom demanded, clearly angered by this sudden unwanted intrusion.

 She just smiled.

-"Not a very well thought out plan I suppose."
+"Not a very well thought out plan, I suppose."
 Frankie laughed.
 The laugh seemed to fill him.
-It kind of made him want to laugh as well.
-However, for someone like him laughing was pretty much impossible.
+It was the kind of laugh that made you want to laugh as well, even if the situation wasn't even remotely funny.
+However, for someone like him, laughing at something other than the pure pain of others was pretty much impossible.

 "If it's your room you're looking for it should be one right next to this one, number 26." he answered, pointing at the wall to his left.

-"Thanks!" she remarked, giving him a small wave goodbye before shuffling out.
-The word filled him with something else.
+"Thanks!" she remarked, giving him a small wave goodbye before shuffling out to head to what was her right.
+The word filled Tom with some kind of other feeling.
 He had heard it somewhere before.
 Not just anybody's "thanks", her thanks.
 How was that possible?
 Why couldn't he remember?
 He dropped the notion in seconds, figuring it was pointless to try and solve it.
+Even if he did, it certainly had no meaning.
+I mean, for all he knew, he saw her on the streets one day and picked up her dropped handkerchief, or something else positively trivial.
+It didn't matter.
 Tom had just gone back to reading and read about a paragraph, when the door suddenly burst open again.

 "I never got your name."
 Frankie added.
 She had rushed back just for that, to learn his name.
 She had acted as if it was the most important thing in the world.
 His common name.